-New York Times Bestselling Author Johns Hopkins Surgeon and Professor of Health Policy
+New York Times Bestselling Author, Johns Hopkins Professor of Public Health

-Dr. Makary was the lead author of the first publications on The Surgical Checklist and later served in leadership with Atul Gawande on the World Health Organization Surgery Checklist project.
-Makary has published over 250 scientific articles, including articles on organizational culture, vulnerable populations, and opioid prescribing guidelines.
-As a gastrointestinal surgeon, he is also an advocate for healthy foods and lifestyle medicine.
+Dr. Makary was the lead author the Surgical Checklist and later served in leadership with Atul Gawande on the World Health Organization Surgery Checklist project.
+Makary has published more than 250 scientific articles, including articles on organizational culture in health care, price and quality transparency, and public health.